-The first block on your homepage, the Hero block, is comprised of several customizable components: a heading, subheading, description, image, and customizable button.
+The first block on your homepage, the Hero block, comprises several customizable components: a heading, subheading, description, image, and customizable button.

 The Gallery block allows you to add ten images to a gallery.
-The first five uploaded into the block editor appears as a mosaic in the gallery.
+The first five uploaded into the block editor appear as a mosaic in the gallery.

-If you add more than five, then a link appears in the bottom right of the gallery which opens the images into a takeover slideshow where you can scroll through all of them at your leisure.
+If you add more than five, a link appears in the bottom right of the gallery, opening the images into a takeover slideshow where you can scroll through all of them at your leisure.

-For each image, you can also add a custom title and caption which appears when you hover over the image.
+You can also add a custom title and caption for each image, which appears when you hover over the image.

 The Testimonials block allows you to showcase up to three testimonials from happy customers.

-For each testimonial, you’re able to add the author’s name, additional details, a quote, and a star rating.
-You’re also able to upload a custom image (picture or icon used to represent your source).
+For each testimonial, you can add the author’s name, additional details, a quote, and a star rating.
+You can also upload a custom image (picture or icon used to represent your source).